MahdiAhmadnejad/Bottom-Navigation-Component-android/README.md

 - **Populates the bar contents** using a menu resource file
 - **Displays menu item title, icon, and enabled state** for each bottom navigation bar item

-## Installation

-bash
 # Clone the repository
 git clone https://github.com/yourusername/bottom-navigation-component.git

 # Open the project in Android Studio
 File -> Open -> Select the project folder

-# Build and run the project on an emulator or physical device
-Run -> Run app

 ## Usage